Displacement energy of Lagrangian 3-spheres: Estimates of displacement energy

-Next we directly check that $w=0, y=1, z=-1$ is a nondegenerate solution of (6.2) modulo higher energy terms.
-By the Gromov compactness theorem the higher energy part $H$ in the potential function is a Laurent polynomial since we work modulo $T^{2E}$.
+Hence by assuming Condition \ref{condition+} $(7)$ that $d\neq 0$ then $w=0, y=1, z=-1$ becomes a non-degenerate solution.
+By the Gromov compactness theorem the higher energy part $H$ in the potential function is a Laurent polynomial since we work modulo $T^{E}$.
 (In general the potential function could be a Laurent series with energy going to infinity.)
-Hence our system of equations fits in the above lemma and the whole system of critical point equation has a suitable solution modulo $T^{2E}$.
+Hence our system of equations fits in the above lemma and the whole system of critical point equation has a suitable solution modulo $T^{E}$.